Taiwanese Hokkien: Tones

+Ninth tone

+Although uncommon in written Taiwanese, there is a ninth tone which is used for three main purposes: contractions, triplicated adjectives, and loan words.
+The writing conventions for this tone vary, but the most common are with a breve accent (U+0306, ⟨◌̆⟩) in POJ and with a double acute accent (U+030B, ⟨◌̋⟩) in Tai-lo.

 Syllabic structure

 A syllable requires a vowel (or diphthong or triphthong) to appear in the middle.
 All consonants can appear at the initial position.
 The consonants p, t, k and m, n, ng (and some consider h) may appear at the end of a syllable.
 Therefore, it is possible to have syllables such as ngiau ("(to) tickle") and thng ("soup").

 Tone sandhi

 Taiwanese has extremely extensive tone sandhi (tone-changing) rules: in an utterance, only the last syllable pronounced is not affected by the rules.
-What an ‘utterance’ (or ‘intonational phrase’) is, in the context of this language, is an ongoing topic for linguistic research, but some general rules apply:
+What an 'utterance' (or 'intonational phrase') is, in the context of this language, is an ongoing topic for linguistic research, but some general rules apply:

 The following syllables are unaffected by tone sandhi: